goji no chaimu

 Even amongst the trees, we’d see animals, like a family of wild goats (noyagi) munching on some greenery on the side of the road, or green anoles hiding under leaves of matching color.

 We always imagined that during our first week here, we’d spend all our money eating out, but that’s not what we did – like the locals, we too raided the groceries.
-We bought nagaimo, aonori, maitake, renkon, karashi, myoga, soba, shiso ume… our lockers were filled with Japanese goods.
-Everything we ate was sweet and fresh, very different from the bland and near-rotted produce available in Majuro.
+We bought nagaimo (a type of yam), aonori (algae type), maitake (mushroom), renkon (lotus root), karashi (mustard), myoga (Japanese ginger), soba (buckwheat noodles), shiso ume (perilla leaf pickled plums)… our lockers were filled with Japanese goods.
+Everything we ate was sweet and fresh, very different from the bland and near-rotted produce available in the marshall islands.

-I nearly lost it when I had a first taste of local cabbage.
-I know what you’re thinking.
-Cabbage?
-Yes, it is a humble ingredient, it’s something we rely on a lot on passage and that we’ve eaten often in the past, but it always served more as a filler in meals and was never the highight of the plate.
+I nearly lost it when I had a first taste of local, summer cabbage—I know what you’re thinking, cabbage?
+Yes.
+It is a humble ingredient, it’s something we rely on a lot on passage and that we’ve eaten often in the past, but it always served more as a filler in meals and was never the highlight of the plate.
 The cabbage we bought that day was fresh, wet and crisp, as if we’d just picked it out of the garden of a skilled farmer, juices flowing from its stem still.
-We'd eat the leaves as a snack and savored every bite.
-Devine & I were smitten with this cruciferous wonder.
+We'd eat the leaves as a snack, alongside a miso dip, and savored every bite.

 We also had some tomatoes harvested in Hahajima, an island just south of Chichijima.
 These tomatoes, we were told, are very expensive.
 Bariton offered us a few of these lovely red jewels, a fruit so sweet that it defied all logic.